 The same goes for case studies: you need to pick the best ones as well as think about what would interest your audience.
-Pick the clients that either are familiar to your target users or have the most interesting projects (or both if possible).
+Pick a new client that is either familiar to your target users or has the most interesting projects (or both if possible).

 Gather all the data during the process.

 One of the best ways to create an impressive case study is to decide that you’re going to turn a certain project into a case study before you even start working on it.
 This would allow you to gather all the important data in the process, from mood boards and initial drafts to polished versions of the project.

 Collect everything that you need and that could help you illustrate your point.
 Keep in mind that discarding some things from your case study later would be much easier than looking for them all over the internet to include in the study.

 Use images and explanations.